Guilt, regret and shame: can NLP help you deal with unhelpful emotions?

-Dealing with guilt, regret or shame using NLP or Timeline Therapy can be very helpful in enabling you to move on in life.
+There are various ways to deal with guilt, regret or shame.
+In particular, using NLP or Timeline Therapy can be very helpful in enabling you to move on in life.

 All of us, at one time or another, have had moments where we have made choices that we have later had cause to regret.
-Guilt for doing something, or failing to do something seems inevitable and can cause us great unhappiness and pain.
+Feeling guilt for doing something, or failing to do something, seems inevitable and can cause us great unhappiness and pain.
+If you can deal with guilt, you can move on.

 How does feeling guilt serve us?

 Some may say guilt is there to teach us to make better choices.
-You can certainly notice the behaviour or action that led to your feeling guilty, and guard against it in future.
+You can certainly notice the behaviour or action that led to your feeling guilty, and guard against it in the future.
+The only useful purpose of guilt is to teach us to make better choices in the future.

 Will that stop you feeling guilty?
 Probably not.
-So ultimately, other than perhaps learning a lesson or two, there is no ongoing value to feeling guilt.
-It is a waste of emotional energy.
-Worse still, guilt can get in the way of a good relationship.
+So ultimately, other than learning a lesson or two, there is no ongoing value to feeling guilt.
+It becomes a waste of emotional energy.
+Worse still, guilt can get in the way of a good relationship, reduce your self-esteem and make you feel stuck.

-The thing about feeling guilty is that it is always related to the past, or the future.
+The thing about feeling guilty is that it is always related to the past.
 That is why Timeline Therapy can be so powerful in dealing with guilt.
 Before an event happens, you can’t feel guilty about it.
-After it happens the guilt lasts until the situation is forgotten, or until something happens that means you don’t feel guilty any more.
+After it happens the guilt can last until the situation is forgotten, or until something happens that means you don’t feel guilty any more.

-So now you know that guilt has no purpose for you, You can ask yourself these questions to try and deal with the guilt.
+So now you know that guilt has no purpose for you, maybe you can ask yourself these questions.
+You can start to deal with guilt effectively yourself.

 1. Are you imagining what the other person is feeling?
 How do you know they are feeling that way?